ccc202107/LabelEase/README.md

 ### start quickly

-> Please make sure that MySQL has been installed on the host or server and the MySQL service has been successfully started.
+> Ensure that MySQL is installed on the host or server and that the MySQL service is running successfully.
+Additionally, update the MySQL configuration details in the `./backend/backend/settings.py` file.
 >
-> In addition, please update your mysql configuration information in the **.\backend\backend\settings.py** file.
->
-> If you are using the docker image we provide, you can set HOST to host.docker.internal to connect to the host's mysql service.
-For example,
+> If you are using the provided Docker image, you can set the `HOST` parameter to `host.docker.internal` to connect to the MySQL service running on the host machine.
+For instance:
 >
 > ```
 > DATABASES = {
 >  'default': {
 >      'ENGINE': 'django.db.backends.mysql',
 >      'NAME': 'rcltool',
 >      'USER': 'xxx',
 >      'PASSWORD': 'xxx',
 >      # 'HOST': 'localhost',
 >      'HOST': 'host.docker.internal',
 >      'PORT': '3306',
 >  }
 > }
 >
 > ```